LLM Position Bias Benchmark: Swapped-Order Pairwise Judging

 What Stands Out

-• The benchmark finds a large position effect in the current snapshot.
-The model-average order-flip rate is 44.0%, and the median model flips in 44.8% of decisive two-view cases.
+- The benchmark finds a large position effect in the current results.
+The model-average order-flip rate is 43.0%, and the median model flips in 41.3% of decisive two-view cases.

-• Low net first-position lift is not enough by itself.
-Qwen3.5-122B-A10B is only +6.7 pp on first lift, but still flips canonical choice in 51.7% of decisive case pairs.
+- Low net first-position lift is not enough by itself.
+Qwen3.5-122B-A10B is only +6.7 pp on first lift, but still flips its underlying story choice in 51.7% of decisive case pairs.

-• Ties are the main non-decisive behavior.
-The model-average tie-prompt rate is 14.7%; INSUFFICIENT is 0.0%; refusals total only 4 prompt responses across the snapshot.
+- Ties are the main non-decisive behavior.
+The model-average tie-prompt rate is 14.4%;

-• The source-pair design is intentionally narrow in this snapshot: all 193 accepted story pairs compare sibling edits from Claude Sonnet 4.6 (high reasoning) and GPT-5.4 (high reasoning), with slot assignment randomized by case.
-These results are about judge sensitivity to order over that controlled sibling-edit surface, not a universal statement about every possible answer pair.
+INSUFFICIENTis 0.0%; refusals total only 4 prompt responses across the results. - The story-pair design is intentionally narrow in the current results: all 193 verified story pairs compare sibling edits from Claude Sonnet 4.6 (high reasoning) and GPT-5.4 (high reasoning), with slot assignment randomized by case.
+These results are about sensitivity to order over that controlled set of edits, not a universal statement about every possible answer pair.

 Most Order-Sensitive Cases

 Some story pairs are much more order-sensitive than others.
-The strongest case-level signal is not just "models disagree"; it is that the same models change which underlying variant they prefer when the pair is displayed in the opposite order.
+The strongest case-level signal is not just "models disagree"; it is that the same models change which underlying story version they prefer when the pair is displayed in the opposite order.

-storm drain tennis ball is a useful caveat: it reaches 100.0% order flip only because very few model-case pairs are decisive there. underpass mural cleanup, lighthouse oil room, midnight bakery, observatory red flashlight, and parking garage puddle are more informative high-sensitivity examples because many more judges commit on both views.
+storm drain tennis ball is a useful caveat: it reaches 100.0% order flip only because very few model-case pairs are decisive there. observatory red flashlight, lighthouse oil room, parking garage puddle, rooftop violin lesson, and observatory visitor log are more informative high-sensitivity examples because many more models commit on both views.

 Worked Example